hulmgulm/multisolver/README.md

 * Make sure you have `npm` and `gulp` globally installed for your system
 * Run `npm install` in the repository folder to download all needed modules
 * Run `gulp` in the repository folder to compile the code, minify everything into one single file and start a local web server

-A hosted version can be found here: [MultiSolver](http://geocaching.dennistreysa.de/multisolver/)

 ### **How can I help ?** ###